Reduce Garage Heat With An Affordable Dollar Tree Solution

 We may receive a commission on purchases made from links.

 So why do these boards work?
 They have a polystyrene foam core that is made mostly of air, which acts as a good lightweight insulator.
 This type of foam material contains a lot of gas internally, which itself is known to be a relatively poor thermal conductor.
 Essentially, these boards trap the heat in their gas-filled pockets, preventing the convection process and blocking heat from entering your garage.
-If you're looking for a simple, effective, and affordable heat-reducing solution, this is one of the best garage hacks that's worth considering.
+If you're looking for a simple, fast, short-term, and affordable heat-reducing solution, this is one of the best garage hacks that's worth considering.

 You can purchase the foam boards from your local Dollar Tree or buy them on their website.
 These inexpensive boards come in bundled packs, and you can get a 20-pack of 20x30-inch foam boards for $25.
 Sure, you can find similar versions of the foam boards on Amazon, but expect to pay almost four times the price for the same number of boards.